 The Galata is the liveliest place in Istanbul.
 Every day, hundreds of thousands of people arrive at the two-storey drawbridge on Golden Horn .

 The upper part of the bridge is reserved for cars, trams and fishermen.
 They stand there in all weather and hope for a good catch from the Bosporus.

 Stand in the lower part of the Galatabrücke dozens of restaurants, Cafes and nargile bars.
 Hookah By the way, the Turkish name is for one Shisha.

 I like to sit down in the restaurants or go to the bridge to eat or just watch the ships.

 Among the highlights on the Galatabrücke include the small ones Balik Ekmek boats at the southwestern end.
 Balik Ekmek means "Fish with bread".
 The fish is grilled and sold on the boats.
-The very simple fish sandwiches are for some reason in all Istanbul travel guides.
+The very simple fish sandwiches are found in all Istanbul travel guides for some reason.